Assimila/f4r-bulk-recycling-model/numerical_stability.md

 ## Other Interventions

-The following interventions have been considered, but not found to be effective.
+The following interventions have been considered but not found to be effective.
 Your mileage may vary.

 ### Clip $P$